Disease/Disorder

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-NA should be included in the differential diagnosis of acute upper-limb pain in the brachial plexus distribution followed by weakness in muscles innervated by the brachial plexus.
+NA should be included in the differential diagnosis of acute upper limb pain in the brachial plexus distribution followed by weakness.
 High suspicion for NA should also arise if in addition to these symptoms there are precipitating factors such as trauma, surgery, infection, and immunizations.
-Van Alfen et al provide a table to help providers recognize NA, suggesting that the presence of new onset shoulder pain, abnormal shoulder movement, and paresis of the long thoracic nerve, suprascapular nerve, and/or the anterior interosseous nerve within 3 weeks of onset should raise suspicion for NA.12

-Rate of recovery is highly variable depending on severity.
+Rate of recovery is highly variable depending on severity and outcomes are not as favorable as previously thought.
 More recent data suggests ~25% unable to return to work after three years.3,5,17

 The treatment of neuralgic amyotrophy with the administration of oral steroids and high dose IVIG has not been recognized by the U.S. FDA.2,14,16 There have been no randomized trials to date to support either of these treatments.